-“Do you want to go all the way to see a rock?” was the question few of my ex-colleagues asked.
-Well, it was one of my bucket list items, so I had to cross it off.
+“Do you want to go all the way to see a rock?” was one of the questions few of my ex-colleagues asked.
+Well, it was on my Australian bucket list, so I had to cross it off.
 I booked the tickets for the perfect long weekend during the Queen’s birthday in June.
-I am referring to a place called Uluru which is in the Northern Territory of Australia.
-Uluru is also known as Ayers Rock.
+I am referring to a place called Uluru / Ayers Rock which is in the Northern Territory of Australia.
+In this post, you will find the details to visit this spiritual capital of Australia and the things to do at Uluru / Ayers Rock.

-Note: I have used Uluru and Ayers Rock interchangeably throughout the post.
+Note: Uluru is also known as Ayers Rock.
+And hence I have used Uluru and Ayers Rock interchangeably throughout the post.

-How to get there?
+How to get to Uluru / Ayers Rock?

 - The best way to reach Ayers Rock is by flying.